DIYCharles/OctoprintWebCamPopup/README.md

 Also if you were to make the page persist on top there is too thick of borders to be a less intrusive overlay.

-NEW!
-How To Use Chrome App Mode
+NEW How To Use Chrome App Mode
 ============
 The App mode has a much smaller window with no address bar as you can see here <img src="https://raw.githubusercontent.com/DIYCharles/OctoprintWebCamPopup/main/photos/6.JPG" alt="" width="50%"/>